 19-01-2016.
 Recently, a fast-paced IT project came from an unlikely source.
 A respected and long standing charitable organisation that offers literally dozens of services to the Brisbane and wider South East Queensland community.

-With over 500 staff, the company is also a service hub for related centres located around the country, providing an Infrastructure-as-a-Service product that provides cost benefits for the participants.
+With over 500 staff, the company is also a service hub for related centres located around Southeast QLD, providing an Infrastructure-as-a-Service product that provides cost benefits for the participants.

 Some expected but dramatic IT personnel changes left the charity feeling they required assistance very quickly, so they reached out to Computer One.